open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-hardware-setup.md

 ![RPi w/ Case](images/tg-quickstart-rpi.png) ![RPi Board](images/tg-quickstart-rpi-board.png)

 In order to create networked access to Plannet we connect the RPi to a router.
-The RPi then provides IP addresses and other network services to the connected hardware.
+The RPi then provides an IP address and other network services to the connected hardware.
 For documentation purposes we use either the TP-Link N600 or the N750 but these steps are largely generic and can be performed on any router that works with the RPi.

 ![Router](images/tg-quickstart-router.png)